-Flexibility Current policy Potential improvement Treatment of child support payments to non-household members Does North Dakota treat child support payments made to non-for snape to qualify for SNAP by treating child household members as an income exclusion rather than a deduction? support payments as income exclusions in the eligibility process (e.g., South Dakota, Michigan).
+ADDITIONAL RULES AND RESTRICTIONS Flexibility Current policy Potential improvement Treatment of child support payments to non-household members Does North Dakota treat child support payments made to non- household members as an income exclusion rather than a deduction?
+No. Enable more families to qualify for SNAP by treating child support payments as income exclusions in the eligibility process (e.g., South Dakota, Michigan).

 Lifting drug felony bans Are persons convicted of drug- related felonies eligible for nutritional assistance?
 Yes.
 N/A Extending eligibility to some federally ineligible noncitizens using state assistance programs Has North Dakota extended SNAP eligibility to immigrants who are ineligible for SNAP under federal guidelines?
 No. Provide nutritional assistance to newly-arrived families in which parents are awaiting work authorization (e.g., Illinois, Maine, Minnesota).
-ADMINISTRATIVE REQUIREMENTS Flexibility Current policy Potential improvement Flexibility Less frequent recertification periods Current policy Potential improvement Less frequent recertification No. Households are certified for six months.
+ADMINISTRATIVE REQUIREMENTS Flexibility Current policy Potential improvement Less frequent recertification periods Has North Dakota extended the recertification period to 12 months for all recipients?
+No. Households are certified for six months.
 Extend recertification periods to 12 months for all families to reduce administration costs and lower burdens for working parents, as many other states have done (e.g., South Dakota, Michigan).
-Less frequent recertification periods Has North Dakota extended the recertification period to 12 No. Households are certified Extend recertification periods to 12 months for all families to reduce administration costs and lower burdens for working parents, as many other states have done (e.g., South Dakota,

-Online services for all application processes Does North Dakota offer online services for its initial benefit application, reporting of changes, and renewal?
+Simplified income reporting Does North Dakota require parents to report income only when it rises above the eligibility limit?
+Yes.
+N/A Online services for all application processes Does North Dakota offer online services for its initial benefit application, reporting of changes, and renewal?
 Yes.
 N/A